Maloschnikow/spark/readme.md

 > Use `database/dev_init.sql` to fill the database with example data.

 ### Workflows (CI/CD)
-The nix environment includes [act](https://github.com/nektos/act) to run GitHub Actions locally.
+The Nix environment includes [act](https://github.com/nektos/act) to run GitHub Actions locally.
 This enables us to test workflows locally and check if they work before committing them.